School run: Problems arising from 'the school run'

-Some streets near schools now have a 20 mph speed limit operating when the children are about, though traffic congestion often necessitates a lower speed.
+Some streets near schools now have a 20 mph (32 km/h) speed limit operating when the children are about, though traffic congestion often necessitates a lower speed.

 With the increase in a choice of schools, children may have to travel further and are more likely to require a bus or car ride.

 It is claimed that the school run is responsible for a large amount of the traffic problems in the morning rush hour.

 The decreasing amount of exercise and associated increase in obesity are also partly blamed on the school run.
 To combat this, many schools have started arrangements to encourage children to walk to school, whilst mitigating the possible dangers.
 An example is the "walking school bus", an organised group of children and volunteer parents walking to school.

 The school run has become a popular target for some politicians and campaigners against the use of cars for journeys which could be better walked or cycled.
 One of the campaigns promoting this alternative is the walk to school campaign.

+Some schools are now designed with winding drop-off lanes to accommodate long queues of private vehicles, making it more difficult to access the school by bike or foot.